-Whichever of the following options is needed, Hallier Lawrence’s expertise will help you safeguard your most cherished traditions, preserve your aspirations and realize a new beginning.
+Whichever of the following options is needed, Hallier Stearns PLC’s expertise will help you safeguard your most cherished traditions, preserve your aspirations and realize a new beginning.

 Litigation – You will be ready.